joelberkeley/spidr/README.md

 With spidr, we explore what is possible when we bring the latest developments in programming language theory and hardware acceleration to probabilistic modelling.
 We hope to help developers find new ways to write and verify robust, performant and practical machine learning utilities, libraries and frameworks; allow machine learning researchers to leverage software design to find new research avenues with tools that are easy to compose, modify and extend; and allow those new to machine learning to learn about common or useful algorithms.
 To these ends, we aim to make spidr

-  - **robust** by leveraging the dependent and quantitative types and theorem proving offered by [Idris](https://github.com/idris-lang/Idris2), and carefully considered testing
+  - **robust** by leveraging the dependent and quantitative types and theorem proving offered by [Idris](https://github.com/idris-lang/Idris2), alongside carefully considered testing
   - **performant** by using [XLA](https://www.tensorflow.org/xla) for efficient graph compilation for the GPU, TPU and other hardware
   - **composable** via a purely functional API
   - **practical** with lightweight and intuitive APIs